All Authors A-Z

 Jules Yap is the founder of the popular site IKEAhackers.net that showcases IKEA hacks from all over the world.
 Her website reaches out to millions of IKEA lovers and DIY enthusiasts who take delight in an altered IKEA experience.
 She believes that IKEA products are blank canvases.
 One can stamp his or her own creativity and make these mass-manufactured products totally unique.
 Besides being the self-proclaimed No. 1 IKEA fan, she loves coffee and lives in Malaysia in her almost all-IKEA home.
 Even after 9 years, she's still going strong on her mission to share the joy of IKEA hacking with the world.

 Jane Yardley was brought up in Essex in the 1960s.
-She has a PhD from a London medical school and works on clinical projects around the globe.
-Her first novel, Painting Ruby Tuesday, (which was written on aeroplanes) was short-listed for the Guilford Arts First Novel Prize.
-Her other novels are Rainy Day Women, A Saucerful of Secrets and Dancing with Dr Kildare.
+She has a Ph.D. from a London medical school and works on clinical projects around the globe.
+Her first novel, Painting Ruby Tuesday (which was written on aeroplanes), was shortlisted for the Pendleton May Guildford Arts First Novel Prize.
+A Saucerful of Secrets is her third novel.

 Christopher MacGregor (Author) When Army Officer Christopher MacGregor returned from Iraq in 2007, he began writing to help not only his own two children, but the children of others.
 Having commanded over 100 soldiers (with over 50 children between them) he noticed the beneficial effect of saying proper goodbyes and preparing families for Daddy’s absence - his first book, My Daddy’s Going Away is the heartwarming, helpful, and comforting response.
 Emma Yarlett (Illustrator) Emma Yarlett likes to paint, draw, collage, design, write, doodle, construct, invent, splatter and sketch.
 In 2011 she graduated with first class honours in Illustration from University College Falmouth and began her career as a illustrator and author.